ElaineCristinaG/angular-architects/README.md

 Run `npx cypress`in directory: host-app/projects/shell to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Mock api json run:
-json-server --watch db.json
-## run aplication
-npm start

 ## Description
 # Project Overview

 This project was created using **Angular version 18** and follows a **Microfrontend architecture** utilizing **Module Federation** and **Webpack**.
 The architecture consists of three microfrontends:

 - **Shell**: Acts as the orchestrator for the other two microfrontends.
-To log in, use the credentials:
+To login, use the credentials:
   - **Username**: admin@admin.com
   - **Password**: 123456